Making the Most Durable Socks

 To make the most durable chain mail, you want to have tiny links, and you want to make them out of an already naturally durable metal, something that won’t shatter on the first impact.
 The same is true for socks.

-We start with Merino Wool, a naturally durable fiber.
+We start with Merino Wool, a naturally durable fiber that's the best for moisture wicking.
 Merino fibers are made of interlocking protein molecules, allowing each individual fiber to stretch and recover without losing elasticity or breaking.
 This resilience on the fiber level leads to an extremely strong, robust yarn that, when turned into fabric, can hold up under years of use.

-To capitalize on this natural endurance, we always use 100% Merino Wool yarns, never a blend.
+To capitalize on this natural endurance, we always use 100% Merino Wool yarns, never a blend or regular wool.
 To Merino, we strategically add in top tier Nylon and Lycra Spandex yarns (assisting with durability and fit, respectively).
 Our quality team tests the tensile strength of these yarns when they arrive at our Mill, making sure they meet our strict quality standards.

 Bring in the Reinforcements